Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 ```
 ### Results

-The performance of the Stacked Attention Networks (SAN) model was evaluated on the DAQUAR, COCO-QA, and VQA datasets.
+The performance of the SAN model was evaluated on the DAQUAR, COCO-QA, and VQA datasets.
 Similar to the LSTM-CNN model, the SAN model was tested on both the full DAQUAR dataset and a reduced version containing 25 images and 297 QA pairs.
 Evaluation metrics included accuracy and WUPS scores at thresholds of 0.9 and 0.0, as well as the VQA metric for the VQA dataset.

 $$
 accuracy_{VQA} = \min\left(\frac{\# \text{human labels that match that answer}}{3}, 1\right)